Lokeshsri11/Full-Stack-Journey/Backend/http-assets/1-why-http/7-fetch-api/readme.md

 * The `await` keyword tells JavaScript to wait until the request comes back from the server before continuing
 * `response.json()` converts the response data from the server into a JavaScript object

-## Assignment

-Fix the bug in the code.

-The problem is that we aren't waiting for the response to physically come back across the internet connection before continuing with our code.